fathitime/linux-admin-labs/README.md

 ## Background

-I have 15+ years experience as a web platform founder and technical project manager.
-I am now strengthening Linux, Docker, Terraform, and cloud infrastructure skills for relocation.
+I have 15+ years of experience as a web platform founder and technical project manager, with a background in web development, SEO, digital platforms, and SaaS product management.

+I am currently strengthening my Linux, Docker, Terraform, and cloud infrastructure skills for relocation opportunities.

+---